sevany/Data-Augmented/README.md

 # Data-Augmented
-** to build more images in dataset
+** to build more images in dataset untuk kesenangan masa depan